schmoelder/diss/doc/03_methods_software_design/04_testing.md

 ```

 Writing these kinds of tests incentivizes programmers to think about code modularization, programming towards cleaner interfaces (see {numref}`programming_principles`), and writing proper documentation (see {numref}`software_documentation`).
-Tests are essential for ensuring a working code base and identifying problems when they occur.

-In this project, tests for various functions can be found in the root directory of the *Git* repository.
+In CADET-Process, tests are located in the `tests/` directory of the repository and cover both unit and integration tests using a combination of *Python*'s standard `unittest` module and *pytest* {cite}`pytest`.
-Using *Github Actions*, these tests are automatically run whenever the code is updated (see also sections {numref}`version_control` and {numref}`ci_cd`).
+Using *Github Actions*, these tests are automatically run whenever the code is updated (see {numref}`ci_cd`), ensuring that new contributions do not break existing functionality.

-By enforcing the "F.I.R.S.T." principles of testing, it can be ensured that the code is efficient, reliable, and maintainable.
-Writing tests as an integral part of the development process helps to catch bugs early on and saves time in the long run.
+Test coverage, i.e. the fraction of source code executed by the test suite, is tracked using [*Codecov*](https://app.codecov.io/github/fau-advanced-separations/CADET-Process/tree/dev) and currently stands at approximately 73\% (as of April 2026).